dreamcatcher-tech/network/Inbox/2024-08-02 1839 project management.md

 - why not outsource
 - why so hard - what is the bottleneck, where are you stuck

 GPT question
 - list architectural events in a timeline
+- name all the people
+- connect entity lifecycle events to contributors
 - extract entity / concept names and synonyms
 - what was our target feature set
+- timelines / roadmaps / priorities at any given tick
+- which concepts lasted the longest ? rank all concepts in terms of lifetime
+- what records have private information in them and need censorship ?